The process of conveyancing involves interaction with many types of professionals including estate agents.

 Setting clear expectations and goals

-Finally, establishing clear expectations with your new agent sets the foundation for a successful partnership.
-Discuss and agree on key objectives, such as the asking price and marketing strategy.
-This alignment ensures that both parties are working towards the same goals, potentially leading to a more efficient sale of your property.
+Establishing clear expectations with your new agent sets the foundation for a successful partnership.
+Discuss and agree on main objectives, such as the asking price and marketing strategy.

 Can I switch to a different type of agency agreement?